shrimpza/outofeve/README.md

 --

-Should you be feeling generous, ISK donations to "Azazel Mordred" are greatly appreciated!
+If you find Out of Eve useful, in-game ISK donations to "Azazel Mordred" are greatly appreciated!